 Resources - Application Notes

-Using the Agilent BioTek EL406 Combination Washer Dispenser to Semi-automate a Competitive ELISA for MelamineDownload
+Using the Agilent BioTek EL406 Combination Washer Dispenser to Semi-Automate a Competitive ELISA for MelamineDownload

 January 16, 2009

 Melamine is a nitrogen rich compound normally used as either a flame retardant or in conjunction with formaldehyde to produce melamine resin, a durable thermosetting plastic used in the manufacture of countertops, fabrics, and glues.
 However, in addition to the normal use of melamine, several illicit uses for the material have been reported.
-Here we describe the use of the Agilent BioTek EL406 combination washer dispenser in conjunction with Agilent BioTek BioStack and Agilent BioTek liquid handling control (LHC) software to semi-automate a melamine ELISA.
+This application note describes the use of the Agilent BioTek EL406 combination washer dispenser in conjunction with Agilent BioTek BioStack and Agilent BioTek liquid handling control (LHC) software to semi-automate a melamine ELISA.

 Melamine is a nitrogen rich compound that has gained notoriety as a result of its illicit use as an additive that mimics protein in foods.
 The practice of using melamine scrap as an additive to animal feed and food products to give the appearance of increased protein content is widespread in many countries.
 The basis for this are the presence of three primary amine groups, which are known to react with biuret reagent used in many of the commonly used protein assays (Figure 1).
-Recently a scandal in China has implicated over two dozen companies and numerous individuals of adding melamine to milk and infant formula, leading to kidney stones and renal failure, resulting in the deaths of several infants and the sickening over 53,000 others.
+Recently, a scandal in China has implicated over two dozen companies and numerous individuals of adding melamine to milk and infant formula, leading to kidney stones and renal failure, resulting in the deaths of several infants and the sickening over 53,000 others.
 Trace amounts have been reported by the FDA to be in some infant formula products in the US as well.

-Materials and Methods
+Materials and methods

 The melamine assay used was an ELISA kit from Abraxis (Warminster, PA) and was performed as described by the kit instructions.
-Samples and standards were prepared off line and 100 µL of each was pipetted manually into the assay plate.
-Plates were loaded into the BioStack™ storage stacker and the assay initiated.
+Samples and standards were prepared offline and 100 µL of each was pipetted manually into the assay plate.
+Plates were loaded into the Agilent BioTek BioStack storage stacker and the assay initiated.
 Plates were automatically transferred sequentially to an Agilent BioTek EL406, where 50 µL of assay conjugate was added using the peristaltic pump dispenser.
-The plates were then returned to BioStack and restacked to restore their original order and allowed to complete the 30-minute incubation at room temperature.
-After incubation the plates were again transferred automatically to EL406 and washed four times with 300 µL of washer buffer followed by the addition of 100 µL of substrate solution using one of the syringe pump dispensers.
+The plates were then returned to the BioStack and restacked to restore their original order and allowed to complete the 30-minute incubation at room temperature.
+After incubation, the plates were again transferred automatically to the EL406 and washed four times with 300 µL of washer buffer followed by the addition of 100 µL of substrate solution using one of the syringe pump dispensers.
 Plates were automatically returned to the BioStack and restacked.
 The color development continued for 20 minutes.
 After color development, the plates were automatically returned to the EL406.
 A 100 µL amount of stop solution was added using the second syringe-pump dispenser and the plates returned to the BioStack.
 After restacking, the absorbance of each well at 450 nm was determined using an Agilent BioTek Synergy 4 multimode microplate reader.

-This procedure was automated using LHC PC software to control the plate movement, processing and incubation steps (Figure 3).
+This procedure was automated using LHC PC software to control the plate movement, processing, and incubation steps (Figure 3).
 Incubation steps were carried out in the BioStack, while plate processing, such as wash steps, shaking, and reagent addition was accomplished using the EL406.
 A single LHC program file was written to carry out all of the process steps after the addition of sample to the plate up to the point of reading the plate.
 Plates were moved to the EL406 for liquid handling steps such as wash steps to remove unbound materials or the addition of reagents (e.g. conjugate, substrate, and stop solutions).
 The incubation steps were carried out using the BioStack as a means to store the plates.
 Delay times were calculated such that the process times and restack procedures were accounted for (Figure 3).

 The melamine ELISA has the capability to detect melamine contamination in the parts per billion (PPB) ranges.
 This is sufficient for many applications, as the FDA guidelines for consumption list levels above 1 ppm as being hazardous.
 The FDA methods employ LC/MS or GC/MS and have the advantage of being more sensitive and being able to detect cyanuric acid concurrently.
 However, these methods also require much more expensive instrumentation, more extensive sample preparation prior to the assay, and a higher degree of technical training of the technician carrying out the assay.
-In many instances the ELISA method can be used as a screening tool when there are large numbers of samples and time to result is critical.
+In many instances, the ELISA method can be used as a screening tool when there are large numbers of samples and time to result is critical.

-Semi-automation of ELISA procedures such as the melamine assay allow for unattended processing of a number of assay plates.
-While the assay is not completely “walk-away”, the time consuming liquid handling steps, such as reagent addition, washing and incubation have been automated.
-After processing the plates are read manually using an absorbance reader.
-Once the absorbance has been measured, B/Bo calculations, the generation of a standard curve and the interpolation of the curve for the determination of sample concentrations is automatically performed by Gen5™ Data Analysis Software.
+Semi-automation of ELISA procedures such as the melamine assay allow unattended processing of a number of assay plates.
+While the assay is not completely “walk-away”, the time consuming liquid handling steps, such as reagent addition, washing, and incubation have been automated.
+After processing, the plates are read manually using an absorbance reader.
+Once the absorbance has been measured, B/Bo calculations, the generation of a standard curve and the interpolation of the curve for the determination of sample concentrations is automatically performed by the Agilent BioTek Gen5 data analysis software.